alexmi256/property-scraper-tools/README.md

 # What
 Scrape realtor.ca listing data and ~~efficiently~~ store them in an SQLite database.

+# Why
+* The filters on realtor.ca are terrible
+* To track price changes and visualize them

 # How
 ## raw_sqlite_dump.py
 Responses are requested for an area and stored in a SQLite `mls_raw_{str(date.today())}.db` database file with the following structure: